magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 ![](images/screens/v091/events_vampui_hello_workflow_5.png)

 ### Update the running workflow
 In Vamp 0.9.1, updates made to a breed will not be carried over to an associated workflow.
-Vamp breeds are static artifacts, so updating the breed alone won't have any effect on the running workflow .
-To update a running workflow you need to re-deploy the workflow (a restart workflow feature is coming very soon, which makes this much simpler).
+Vamp breeds are static artifacts, so updating the breed alone will have no effect on the running workflow.
+To update a running workflow, it must be redeployed (a restart workflow feature is coming very soon).
 Let's update our running workflow so it runs every second.

 1. Go the BREEDS tab in the Vamp UI
 * Open the `hello_workflow` breed and update the script to set `var period = 1` (this will cause the events to be generated every second)